Pierce-44/where-is-waldo/README.md

 <br/>

 ## Features:
-- Selecting a point on the map takes the selected coordinates and checks it against the characters coordinates stored in the FireBase Realtime Database associated to that map.
+- Selecting a point on the map takes the selected coordinates and checks it against the characters coordinates stored in the FireBase Cloud Firestore database associated to that map.
 - on successfully finding all characters players can submit their time score to a global leaderboard and therefore see how they rank against others.
-- Implementation of FireBase Realtime Database to record player scores on a global leaderboard, as well as record anonymously submitted guest scores.
+- Implementation of FireBase Cloud Firestore database to record player scores on a global leaderboard, as well as record anonymously submitted guest scores.
 - Implementation of FireBase Hosting.
 <br/>